Skip to main content

 TLDR

-Hawaii has approximately 350 licensed childcare establishments as of 2024, concentrated on Oahu (Honolulu metro), with smaller markets on Maui, the Big Island, and Kauai.
-The Hawaii Department of Human Services licenses childcare centers through the Child Care Program Office under HAR §17-895 — a regulatory framework covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+Hawaii has approximately 350 licensed childcare establishments as of 2024, concentrated on Oahu, with smaller markets on Maui, the Big Island, and Kauai.
+The Hawaii Department of Human Services licenses childcare centers through the Child Care Program Office under HAR 17-895.

 Staff-to-child ratios and what they mean for software